cosmos/cosmos/README.md

-purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quroum of notaries (called the Universal Transport Protocol).
+purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quroum of notaries (called the Atomic Transport Protocol).
 The latter mechanism for enforcing atomicity in inter-ledger transactions is similar to Tendermint's light-client SPV echanism, so an illustration of the distinction between ILP and GnuClear/IBC is warranted, and provided below.